ChengChinHsia-Pig/PassGAN/README.md

 # PassGAN
-PassGAN:A Human-like Password Generation with GANs.
+PassGAN:A Human-like Password Generation with GANs.\n
 This repository contains code for the [_PassGAN: A Deep Learning Approach for Password Guessing_](https://arxiv.org/abs/1709.00440) paper.

 ## Author